 About the NCMF

-The Reno Chamber Orchestra presents the ninth annual Nevada Chamber Music Festival December 26-31, 2012, featuring some of the world’s finest musicians performing the great works of chamber music.
+The Reno Chamber Orchestra presents the tenth annual Nevada Chamber Music Festival December 26-31, 2013, featuring some of the world’s finest musicians performing the great works of chamber music.

 The first Nevada Chamber Music Festival took place in the last week of 2004.
 Even with only three months to prepare and produce the event, it was clearly a success.
 With each performance audience numbers increased, and even in the midst of severe snowstorms attendance indicated a real commitment to this genre of music.
 So plans were made for the second Festival, held in the last days of 2005.
 While once again the weather – this time, record rainstorms that caused flooding in some areas – was something of an obstacle, audiences continued to grow.
 Finally in 2006 the Festival could take place without any weather hindrances, and the size and enthusiasm of the audiences made for very exciting concerts.
 The Festival has now expanded to include eleven concerts over six days.

 The Nevada Chamber Music Festival, already a uniquely successful event, has also become one of the primary chamber music festivals in the nation.